 For context, this is after the Enclave Vertibird and its crew arrive.
-After this, you are being escorted by the beings that put the fear of god into every person west of the Colorado.
+After this, you're being escorted by the beings that put the fear of god into every person west of the Colorado.
 After that day, every person east of the Colorado will be fearful of them too.

 Also if you upgraded the Securitrons under the Fort and then used the Dam to power them up, you see Caesar's entire stronghold go up in flames in the distance.

 Doing all of the above, and getting all the various factions to go along with your plans.
-There is nothing quite like watching the Brotherhood, NCR, what's left of the Enclave and the Boomers all fighting side by side, ESPECIALLY when you reach the top of the dam.
-Paladins supporting riflemen, and suddenly that giant-ass B-29 bomber comes in low to drop fiery death.
-And then the vertibird, packed full of Badass Grandpas/Grandmas comes out of nowhere...
+There's nothing quite like watching the Brotherhood, NCR, what's left of the Enclave and the Boomers all fighting side by side, especially when you reach the top of the dam.
+Paladins supporting riflemen, and suddenly that B-29 bomber comes in low to drop fiery death.
+And then the vertibird, packed full of Badass Grandpas/Grandmas comes out of nowhere.

-But perhaps the best ending of all (in terms of awesomeness)) is one where you have Yes-Man help you talk control of Hoover Dam, release the Securitron army under Caesar's Fort, and then storm the Legate's camp.
-You can either use superior logic to trick the Legate into retreating by telling him he cannot possibly hold the entire state of California, or by killing him, which results in a large fight with the Legate and multiple Legionaries trying to melee you to death.
+For Wild Card players, having Yes-Man help you talk control of Hoover Dam, release the Securitron army under Caesar's Fort, and then storm the Legate's camp.
+You can either use superior logic to trick Lanius into retreating by telling him he cannot possibly hold the entire state of California, or by killing him, which results in a large fight with Lanius and multiple Legionaries trying to melee you to death.
 After dealing with the Legate, you run into General Oliver of the NCR, who gullibly believes you just came and took back the Dam for them.
 You then break it to him that there are literally hundreds of Securitrons flanking him from behind.
 He then begins to get arrogant and starts insulting you.
 You could make him leave peacefully...
-Or have Yes Man throw him off the fucking Dam.
+Or have Yes Man throw him off the Dam.

-Interrogating the captured Legion centurion at Camp McCarran, if you have a high intelligence.
+Interrogating Silus at Camp McCarran, if you have a high intelligence.
 You claim to be an assassin sent by Caesar to silence the centurion, and you can prove it to by him using your choice of Latin phrases.

-At the end of the Dead Money DLC you can lock that psycho rat bastard Elijah inside the vault that he's been trying to get inside of for years, trapping him forever in an empty room.
+At the end of the Dead Money DLC, you can lock Elijah inside the vault that he's been trying to get inside of for years, trapping him forever in an empty room.
 It's doubly impressive if you help all the other members of your crew let go of their baggage, get out of the Sierra Madre alive, get some gold for your effort, and stick Elijah with the tab.
 Not bad for a fellow American.

 Boone's one liner if you kill Caesar with him in your party.
 "Thumbs down, you son of a bitch."